-If we are working with a distributed virtual switch, we would also see an option called Route based on physical NIC load, but that is a discussion for another time.
+If we are working with a distributed virtual switch, we would also see an option called Route based on physical NIC load, which you can learn more about here.
 Remember, a distributed virtual switch requires VMware vSphere Enterprise Plus licensing.

-Why would this setting be used?
+Why would this VMware NIC teaming setting be used?
 Let’s say I had two NICs available for management and vMotion, and I needed to use a dedicated NIC for each.
 I would still want to provide some level of redundancy, so for the Management potrgroup I would use vmnic1 as active, and vmnic2 as standby.
 For the vMotion port group I would use vmnic2 as active and vmnic1 as standby.
 This way if either NIC or link failed, I would still have both Management and vMotion traffic operating on my ESXi host.
 This is a common occurrence when it comes to VMware vSphere Networking and VMware NIC teaming.

-As you can see by this Management port group configuration, the Teaming and Failover options of the switch can be overridden for each port group by checking a box.
+As you can see by this Management port group configuration, the VMware NIC Teaming and Failover options of the switch can be overridden for each port group by checking a box.

 We have not even scratched the surface when it comes to VMware vSphere networking.
-Stay tuned, because there is more to discus with vSphere networking and NIC teaming!
+Stay tuned, because there is more to discus with vSphere networking and VMware NIC teaming!
 We are also going to explore topics such as the following:

 - Route based on originating virtual port and Route based on physical NIC load methods